microsoft/fast/docs/en/contributing/packages.md

 ---
-id: creating-packages
+id: packages
-title: Creating packages
+title: Packages
-sidebar_label: Creating packages
+sidebar_label: Packages
 ---

 Before contributing a new package, it will go through a proposal process to be accepted by the Steering Committee.